Dems’ presidential field takes spotlight in South Carolina

 Minnesota Sen. Amy Klobuchar emphasized her desire to enact again provisions of the Voting Rights Act struck down by the Supreme Court.

-The evening also carried a jovial air, for the politicians and hundreds of activists and rank-and-file voters, many getting their first looks at the would-be presidents.

-Clyburn introduced New Jersey Sen. Cory Booker as "the selfie man of the United States of America."
-The famously loquacious Biden joked with Clyburn at the conclusion of his remarks: "I did it in a minute."

-Some of the lesser known candidates encountered the realities of such a large field.
+Some of the lagging candidates encountered the realities of such a large field.
 When Colorado Sen. Michael Bennet greeted one dinner patron, the man asked politely, "Are you one of the candidates?"

-Clyburn himself got some details wrong as emcee of his event, mispronouncing some names and telling the crowd that John Hickenlooper, the former governor of Colorado, is from California.

-The scenes were a triumph for longtime South Carolina Democratic players.
-"This is chaos," beamed Dick Harpootlian, a state senator and former state party chairman as he surveyed the scene ahead of the fundraising dinner.

-She and her husband, former Democratic National Committee Chairman Don Fowler, were state political celebrities in their own right, with well-wishers thanking the couple for helping to secure South Carolina's place as an early nominating state.

-The post-gala fish fry promises to stretch into the wee hours of the evening.

-The host, Clyburn, is the third-ranking Democrat in the House and the most senior black lawmaker on Capitol Hill.
+Clyburn, meanwhile, is enjoying a bump in his already considerable influence.
+He's the third-ranking Democrat in the House and the most senior black lawmaker on Capitol Hill.
 His fish fry began in 1992 in a parking deck near the South Carolina Statehouse as a way to thank volunteers who helped him secure his first congressional victory.
-It was also an alternative for activists who couldn't afford to attend a party fundraiser held the same night.
+It was also an alternative for activists who couldn't afford to attend the party fundraiser.

-It's grown to a crowd of about 1,500 people filling a riverside plaza in downtown Columbia.

-"It's kind of like a family reunion for those of us in South Carolina," said Rep. Russell Ott, a Democrat in South Carolina's House, "and for me, it's like the pep rally before the big game."
+"It's kind of like a family reunion for those of us in South Carolina," said Rep. Russell Ott, a Democrat in the state legislature, "the pep rally before the big game."

 Comments